WU-Cordova/cs152-repository-diedrikboberg/projects/project3/README.md

-My open_order queue is not displaying my orders nicely.
-My string function in array.py doesn't allow me to just print the ordered items.
+- I tried to implement my order as an array at first, but then I gave up, because that list also has to able to grow dynamically.
+I don't want to restrict my customers from ordering more.

+- My open_order queue wasn't displaying my orders nicely, because my string function in array.py is not optimzed to just print the important items.
+I also changed my open order queue to a list because it has to be able to grow dynamically.
+But I implemented a function (append_to_front) that takes in an item and a list and appends the item at the front and returns a new list.
+Then when I remove an order I just pop the last item/person of that list.